wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/3-exercise-create-meeting-app.md

 }, [context]);
 ```

-Update this hook to also set the `meetingId` of the meeting and the current `frameContext` of the meeting.
+Update this hook to set the `meetingId` of the meeting and the current `frameContext` of the meeting also.
 The `frameContext` will be used to determine what the tab should show if the experience is the pre/post meeting view, the meeting stage, or the meeting's side panel.
 Add the following lines after the call to `setEntityId()`:

 ```typescript
 // set the meeting context